 One thing you'll really like is the soft thin ribbons as they are not so likely to cut your pages as quickly as the thicker ribbons of most newly published Missals - especially if you use a Missal cover that zips tightly.

 You can buy the Baronius Missal at Amazon.

-The Sisters who taught our children have always recommended that we put Missal covers on the children's Missals and we are so glad we followed their advice.
+The Sisters who taught our children recommended that we use Missal covers on the children's Missals and we are so glad we followed their advice.
 Covers help protect from water damage and breakage.

 The Saint Andrew Daily Missal from 1945 by Dom Gaspar Lefebvre, OSB, was a staple amongst traditional Catholics for many years until publishers began re-typesetting Missals in the 1990s.